 Why Your Vacuum Cleaner Keeps Shutting Off

-The good news is that the most common reason for your vacuum’s sudden shutdown is overheating, and it’s often a straightforward fix.
+The good news is that overheating is by far the most common culprit, and it’s usually a quick, simple fix.

-However, the electrical gremlins can be a bit trickier and might call for a visit to the repair shop.
+Electrical problems, on the other hand, can be a little trickier and might mean a trip to the repair shop.

 Overheating

-A vacuum cleaner is a powerful thing that needs to be cooled to run properly.
-If you have a clog in the tubing or restricted airflow, the motor can overheat, causing the vacuum to stop.
+A vacuum cleaner is a powerful machine, but it needs steady airflow to stay cool and run properly.
+When airflow is blocked, whether by a clog in the hose, tubing, or filters—the motor can overheat, and the vacuum will shut itself off.

 Electrical